 Install the liner the same way as the underlayment, making sure there is plenty of slack so that when the pond is filled with water, it won't pull itself down.
 In areas where there is an excess of material, fold and pleat the liner to neaten the appearance and make it sit nicely.
 Secure it with rock or bricks.
 Add some water to the bottom of the pond area and readjust the pond liner if needed to give more slack.
 Continue adding water and adjusting until the pond is filled and then trim the liner.
 Save the extra material for patching later if needed.

 This type of pond looks amazing with a combination of flat rocks and plantings around the sides, but water plants can also be added for additional interest.
-Use mulch sparingly, as it can wind up in the pond water if used too close to the edge.
+Use nearby landscape mulch sparingly, as it can wind up in the pond water if used too close to the edge.
 Include a bubbler (or several), a fountain or a waterfall to keep the surface moving.

 Creating a DIY Fish Pond

 Any fish pond begins with regular pond construction, such as installing one of these two pond types.
 From there, a number of different considerations need to be addressed depending on what type of fish will live in the water.
 Fish ponds require more attention and maintenance than regular ponds, as water quality becomes an important issue.
 Weather is another factor to consider, as severe winters can cause stress for fish.